Saturday, October 22, 2016

 Decorative details are so inspiring....

-Catalan pride - St George giving it to the naughty dragon
+Catalan pride - St George giving it to that naughty dragon

-We didn’t finish our tour until well after 7.30pm, so decided to walk back through the Barri Gotic, losing ourselves to the evocative streets of old Barcelona.
+We didn’t finish our tour until well after 7.30pm (quite early for the Spaniard!), so decided to walk back through the Barri Gotic, losing ourselves to the evocative streets of old Barcelona.
 We found a spot to eat frequented by young locals who clearly live in and love their city, and ordered an express plate – a ready-picked, rather delicious tapas selection.
 Focusing on the food made us forget those challenging decisions we had to make for our next day’s program.
 Too.
 Many.
 Choices!

 No comments: